narumij/swift-ac-collections/Documentation/RedBlackTreeMultiMap.md

 `RedBlackTreeMultiMap` can store multiple elements whose keys are considered equivalent by their ordering comparison.

-For example, a single collection can conceptually store:
+For example, a single collection can store data such as:

 ```text
 1 → "red"